What are DNS and Anycast?

 What’s DNS?
-Domain name system (DNS) is like a phone book for the internet, it turns www websites into IP addresses that devices can read.
+A domain name system (DNS) is like a phone book for the internet, it turns www websites into IP addresses that devices can read.

 With DNS service, internet users can just type the domain name in the browser, and the DNS service will transform it to the correct IP address, then the browser will be able to talk to the target server according to the IP address.
 The user then can get the content from the server or post data to the server as needed.